neverRare/typed-storage/README.md

 );
 ```

-Remember that TypedStorage doesn't automatically add separator to prefix and should be written explicitly within the prefix.
+Notice we wrote `preferences_` instead of `preferences`.
+TypedStorage doesn't automatically add separator to prefixes.